 Opiates block opioid receptors in the brain, which leads to the decreased perception of pain.
 It can also alter the brain’s reward system.
 However, they can also have more dangerous effects such as drowsiness, confusion and depressed respiration.
 An overdose can make breathing and heart rate become dangerously slow and potentially fatal.

-Signs and Symptoms of Opiate Addiction
+Opiate Addiction Signs and Symptoms

 It can be safe to use opiate medications for a short period of time under the close supervision of a physician.
 With the increase in opiate addictions, however, many physicians are opting for non-opioid medications and alternative approaches to relieving pain.
 Once dependence or opiate addiction develops, it can be difficult to overcome without professional treatment.
 The brain and body keep craving more of the drug and some people may feel as though they cannot function without it.